Consider me retired: M S Dhoni calls it quits from international cricket | Sports-Games

 The announcement came a day after he joined his Chennai Super kings teammates at the side's home base for a short training camp ahead of the players' departure to the UAE next week.
 The BCCI sent out a statement, detailing each one of his historic achievements and lauding "a legacy that will be difficult to replicate."
 Board president Sourav Ganguly and secretary Jay Shah paid rich tributes.
 "It is the end of an era.
 What a player he has been for the country and world cricket...He will finish with no regrets on the field," said Ganguly.

 "He is leaving the game richer from the time he joined," added Shah.
+The Board also stated that Dhoni "changed the face of Indian cricket with his calm demeanour, sharp understanding of the game and astute leadership qualities."
 His last outing in India colours was during the lost World Cup semifinal against New Zealand in July last year.

 One of the best runners between the wickets was run out following a hard-earned 50 in that tense game, shattering Indian hopes and leaving him in a state of disbelief.
 Ever since he went on a sabbatical after that match, speculation raged over his future but he stoically avoided a response for over a year.